 We do not currently take on custom orders at this time.
 Sorry!

 If you are expecting an order, please allow up to 2 weeks make time before we ship.
-Most of our handmade items, such as our sewn clothing, is made to order... that means we make it when you order it!
+Most of our handmade items are made to order... that means we make it when you order it!
 Our knit, woven, and embroidered items can take between 3-4 weeks make time.

 Once items are shipped, they go by USPS Priority Mail, which is 3-5 business days.
 20 days if you are overseas.
 You can read more about shipping on our terms + conditions page.